arpandaze/nepseutils/README.md

 +----------+--------------+-------+--------------+
 Enter Share ID:
 ```

 Enter share ID of company that you want to apply for.

 ```
 Enter Share ID: 401
 Units to Apply:
 ```

 Enter number of units (Not rupees) that you want to apply.
 This will apply IPO for all the added accounts.

 ### Checking IPO Result
-*Note: MeroShare has added a captcha for checking result.
-AZCaptcha token is needed for automatically solving captchas.
-Add token with `azcaptcha init`!*

 #### Command:

 ```
 result
 ```

 #### Sample Output:

 ```
 NepseUtils > result
 +----+------------+-------------------------------------------------+